 • The Company has appointed KPMG AZSA LLC as its independent audit corporation.
 Please note that there are no special conflicts of interest between this company and MS&AD Holdings.

-• The Audit & Supervisory Board makes decisions regarding proposals submitted to the General Shareholders' Meeting on the appointment or dismissal of Accounting Auditors.
+• The Audit & Supervisory Committee makes decisions regarding proposals submitted to the General Shareholders' Meeting on the appointment or dismissal of Accounting Auditors.
 It also has the right to consent to decisions regarding remuneration of the Accounting Auditors.

-• The Audit & Supervisory Board prepares criteria for appropriately selecting and evaluating Accounting Auditor.
+• The Audit & Supervisory Committee prepares criteria for appropriately selecting and evaluating Accounting Auditor.
 To promote appropriate accounting by the Accounting Auditors, measures are taken to confirm the independence, specialist capabilities, and other requisite characteristics of the Accounting Auditors.

 Accounting Auditor Remuneration